my-tien/brainpuzzler/tutorial.md

 <div class="row">
 <div class="12u">
 While comparing the images you might feel unconfident about recognizing the shapes so easily.
-Don’t worry!
+Don't worry!
 When provided with moving images, your brain will automatically recognize connected objects.

 Brain Reconstruction with **Knossos**
 -------------------------------------

-Let’s see how we can earn money with this knowledge and KNOSSOS, a free brain reconstruction tool:
+Let's see how we can earn money with this knowledge and KNOSSOS, a free brain reconstruction tool:

 1\.
 Download **Knossos** (you will need it for all brainpuzzler jobs):
 2\.
 Download the tutorial job: